10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 3. Powerscourt Waterfall at Powerscourt Estate

-Powerscourt Estate is fancy.
-It’s all perfectly manicured gardens, grand architecture, and Downton Abbey vibes.
-But tucked away just a short drive from the main house is Powerscourt Waterfall—and I think it’s the real showstopper.
+Powerscourt Estate is fancy and well known.
+It has perfectly manicured gardens, grand architecture, and Downton Abbey vibes.
+But tucked away just a short drive from the main house is Powerscourt Waterfall, which I think is the estate’s real showstopper.

 We showed up expecting to take a quick look and ended up hanging out way longer than planned.
-There’s just something about waterfalls—so powerful, yet so peaceful.
-I could’ve stayed there for hours, just soaking it all in.
+There’s just something so about waterfalls; they’re so powerful, yet so peaceful.
+I could’ve stayed there for hours, just soaking it all in!

 4. Glenevin Waterfall in Donegal

 Glenevin Waterfall doesn’t get nearly as much hype as some of Ireland’s other waterfalls, but I think that makes it even better!
-Tucked away on the Inishowen Peninsula, we didn’t expect to love this 30-foot watefall as much as we did.
+It’s tucked away on the Inishowen Peninsula and we didn’t expect to love this 30-foot watefall as much as we did.
 It was the perfect place to stretch our legs and take a break from driving around Donegal.

 We loved this walk!
-The trail to Glenevin Waterfall is about 15-20 minutes and it’s as easy as it gets—gravel paths and plenty to look at along the way.
-Wooden footbridges crisscross the stream, picnic tables are scattered around, and fairy houses line the trail—a fun little touch that kids (and, let’s be honest, adults) will love.
+The trail to Glenevin Waterfall is about 15-20 minutes and is super easy with gravel paths and plenty to look at along the way.
+Wooden footbridges crisscross the stream, picnic tables are scattered around, and fairy houses line the trail, which is a fun little touch that kids (and, let’s be honest, adults) will love.

-And when waterfall finally comes into view, it’s a beauty.
+When waterfall finally comes into view, it’s a beauty!
 After a good rain, the water crashes down the rock face.
 On drier days, it’s a gentler flow, but still a stunning sight.
 Either way, it’s a peaceful spot to relax and enjoy some Irish magic.

 If you’re road-tripping through Donegal, defintely add Glenevin Waterfall to your list!
-It’s an easy, quiet stop and a great excuse to slow down and take in Ireland’s beauty.
+It’s an easy, quiet stop and a great excuse to slow down and enjoy Ireland’s beauty.

 5. Grianan of Aileach in County Donegal

-Grianan of Aileach is free to visit and is a must-see if you love history and epic landscapes.
-If you’re road-tripping through Donegal, pull over for this one—you’ll love it!
+Grianan of Aileach is free and is a must-see if you love history and epic landscapes.
+If you’re road-tripping through Donegal, pull over becuase you’ll love it!

 6. Glencar Waterfall in County Leitrim

-Since Jacob loves literature, we had to stop by Glencar Waterfall—after all, W.B.
+Since Jacob loves literature and I love waterfalls, we had to stop by Glencar Waterfall; after all, W.B.
 Yeats wrote about it in The Stolen Child.
-And after seeing it in person, it’s easy to see why he was so inspired.
+After seeing seeing the falls in person, it’s easy to see why he was so inspired.

 Tucked away near Glencar Lough, the 50-foot waterfall tumbles straight down over a layered, moss-covered cliff which gives it a really unique look.
 The whole place feels peaceful and untouched, like a little hidden escape from the world.

 Glencar Waterfall is free to visit with parking, picnic spots, and even a little tea shop nearby.
-If you’re road-tripping through Leitrim or Sligo, this is the perfect place to stretch your legs and enjoy a quiet moment in nature.
+If you’re road-tripping through Leitrim or Sligo, this is the perfect place to stretch your legs.

 7. Aillwee Cave in the Burren